ryannortham/digio-task/README.md

 - Log streaming/pagination is out of scope.
 - CI/CD is out of scope.
 - Mocking log file IO for unit testing is out of scope.
-- I'm not going to worry about dealing with tied counts when assessing the 'top 3' of a log column.
-Max three results will be displayed, regardless of tied results.

 ## Goals